wjakob/nanobind/README.md

 ### Optimizations

-Besides removing features, the rewrite was an opportunity to address long-standing performance issues with _pybind11_:
+Besides removing features, the rewrite was an opportunity to address long-standing performance issues:

-- C++ objects are co-located with the Python object whenever possible (less pointer chasing).
+- C++ objects are now co-located with the Python object whenever possible (less pointer chasing compard to _pybind11_).
+The per-instance overhead for wrapping a C++ type into a
+  Python object shrinks by 2.3x. (_pybind11_: 56 bytes, _nanobind_: 24 bytes.)
-- C++ function binding information is co-located with the Python function object (less pointer chasing).
+- C++ function binding information is now co-located with the Python function object (less pointer chasing).
-- C++ type binding information is co-located with the Python type object (less pointer chasing, fewer hashtable lookups).
+- C++ type binding information is now co-located with the Python type object (less pointer chasing, fewer hashtable lookups).
 - _nanobind_ internally replaces `std::unordered_map` with a more efficient
   hash table ([tsl::robin_map](https://github.com/Tessil/robin-map), which is included as a git submodule).